wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 not model concrete pipeline states.
 Instead, it assumes that uops magically know, at issue time, whether their RF read would be stalled by one cycle if it were issued in `curCycle`.
 If it is the case, then the uop will not be issued in `curCycle`, essentially stalling uop issue for one cycle, instead of stalling in the middle of the backend pipeline.
-This artifact, however, does not affect the timing of uop, since (1) the delivery of the uop to instruction window and ROB will be delayed for one cycle anyway at the end of the six stage backend pipeline; (2) uops are always issued in-order, meaning that if an uop is stalled in RF read stage, all following uops must also be stalled.
+This artifact, however, does not affect the timing of uop, since

+The core tracks the number of

 ### Instruction Window